supertokens/supertokens-core/README.md

 **Three building blocks of SuperTokens architecture**

 1. Frontend SDK: Manages session tokens and renders login UI widgets
-2. Backend SDK: Provides APIs for sign-up, sign-in, signout, session refreshing etc. Your Frontend will talk to these APIs
+2. Backend SDK: Provides APIs for sign-up, sign-in, signout, session refreshing, etc. Your Frontend will talk to these APIs
 3. SuperTokens Core: The HTTP service for the core auth logic and database operations.
 This service is used by the Backend SDK

 ## Supports multiple auth strategies